Provisional answers to D1 and M2 2026

 - Euro-PCT contains sjm that extends the content beyond the earlier application as filed

-- iron not disclosed in JP application as filed
+- iron not disclosed in PCT-A, which is the application as filed - At.
+153(2) EPC

 - extension of sjm is a valid ground of opposition - Art 100(c)